UrDHT/DevelopmentPlan/README.md

 - write a new test to test your feature or bug (testing methods will vary from project to project and language to language)
 - Use Github to open a pull request
 - Wait for a few days while we argue about your patch

+- Initial Publions
+	- The project itself
+	- VHash
+	- Mathematical formulation of DHTs